Error mitigation for universal gates on encoded qubits

 While the hardware requirements to implement quantum algorithms fault-tolerantly have not been met yet, steady progress in the development of quantum hardware has been made~\cite{jurcevic2021demonstration,8936946,bruzewicz2019trapped}.
 This has given rise to the question: Are there computational tasks that could be implemented without the use of quantum error correction?
 This question has motivated a set of proposals~\cite{peruzzo2014variational,khatri2019quantum,havlivcek2019supervised,schuld2019quantum,mcardle10variational,mitarai2020theory} that only ask for the implementation of shallow quantum circuits and the estimation of expectation values.
 Early experimental implementations~\cite{o2016scalable,kandala2017,kandala2019error,havlivcek2019supervised,peters2021machine} of such proposals have shown that the effect of decoherence on the result is non-negligible, despite the use of the restrictive computational models and good noise levels.
-It has become clear that methods to remove the noise induced biased from the expectation values need to be applied.
+It has become clear that methods to remove the noise-induced bias from the expectation values need to be applied.
 These methods are referred to as \emph{quantum error mitigation}~\cite{Temme2017,Li2017} and have the advantage of not requiring additional qubit resources and can be implemented directly on noisy hardware.
 However, these techniques are only able to systematically remove the bias from the expectation values and cannot extend the coherence times of the computation.
 This manifests in a bad asymptotic scaling of most error mitigation methods emphasizing that such techniques are most favorable for near-term circuits.
+In~\cite{suzuki2021quantum} it has been studied how to use error mitigation to correct for errors arising from approximate Solovay-Kitaev decompositions that reduce the number of $T$-gates.